ard37880/Dino-Factory/README.md

 - Greetings
 - Profanity filter
 - Kick, Ban, and Un-Ban users
-- Add and Remove Roles
+- Add, Remove, and Autoassign Roles
 - / Commands

 Upcoming Features:
 - Logging

-How to install:
+How to use:
-1. Click the install link in releases
+1. Download your prefered release (latest is reccommended)
-2. Accept permissions
+2. Change any channel IDs, Role names, Discord bot token, etc BEFORE installing onto your server
-3. Done!
-The Ruby Bot should now be added to your server!
+3. Once done you can now save and run it locally!

 Like to make a feature request or custom bot, join our Discord! https://discord.gg/6N8KG5yEKN

-Want to support us, concider donating on our Ko-Fi! https://ko-fi.com/eprotocol
+Want to support us or would like us to host the bot for you?
+Concider donating and checking out our shop on our Ko-Fi! https://ko-fi.com/eprotocol

 Commands: